pkumar-cloud/dops-p01-jenkins-setup-docker/README.md

+# Use this repo if folloiwng RPT01 approach.
-# jenkins-setup-docker
+## jenkins-setup-docker

-  1. First execute the docker-setup.sh on master and slave nodes.
+  1. git clone this repo & execute the ./docker-setup.sh on master and slave nodes.
-  2. Install Java and Maven on slave node. yum install java-1.8.0-openjdk java-1.8.0-openjdk-devel -y **devel package is used for maven
+  2. Install Java and Maven on slave node. sudo yum install java-1.8.0-openjdk java-1.8.0-openjdk-devel -y **devel package is used for maven sudo yum install maven

-  3. docker-compose up -d on Master node.
+  3. docker-compose up -d on Master node. // docker-compose up -d --scale jenkins=3
   4. Configure Master via UI.

-# Configure Jenkins Cluster
+## Configure Jenkins Cluster

   1. Create the Jenkins master node
   2. Create the slave node.